Two pairs and a free, quality eye exam for just $79.95

 Unlike multifocal eyeglasses, which correct for near vision at the bottom of the lens (hence having to look down to read), multifocal contacts have the prescription in different areas throughout the lenses, so you can read in multiple positions, not just by looking down.
 Your brain will adapt to the different focuses in the lenses, though it may take one to two weeks.
 Your optometrist can give you some tips for easing into the adjustment process.

-Toric contact lenses: These contacts correct for astigmatism, [can link to this B4 hub when ready] which is a misshapen cornea.
+Toric contact lenses: These contacts correct for astigmatism, which is a misshapen cornea.
 Toric lenses are designed to rotate the angle of focus on the front of the eye’s lens to correct for the myopia (nearsightedness) or farsightedness that comes with astigmatism.
 They can be more expensive than other options.

 Colored contact lenses: Also called tinted lenses, colored contact lenses change the appearance of your eye color while also correcting your vision.
 (Popular colors include blue, green, and gray.)
 They’re available as daily-wear and extended-wear lenses.